Fan-iX/rsixel/README.md

 img <- sixelDecode(sixel_data)
 ```

-You can use `readSIXEL` to read a sixel sequence file directly.
+You can also use `readSIXEL` to read a SIXEL file directly.

 ```r
 img <- readSIXEL(system.file("snake.six", package="rsixel"))